ivansherbs/insights.ivansherbs.com/herbs/menstrual-cramps-recipe/en.md

 ## Proven safety and effectiveness of menstrual cramps recipe

-Chamomile and mefenamic acid was tested in 80 women over 6 period cycles in a placebo-controlled triple blind study.
+Chamomile and mefenamic acid was tested in 90 women over 6 period cycles in a placebo-controlled triple blind study.
 The results clearly showed that after 2 cycles of treatment, chamomile was effective at reducing the intensity of pain associated with dysmenorrhea.
-This trial study showed chamomile to be more effective than mefenamic acid in treating dysmenorrhea with statistical significance ([Modarres, 2011]).
+This trial study showed chamomile to be more effective than mefenamic acid in treating dysmenorrhea with statistical significance ([Karimian, 2013]).

 Lemon balm was tested in 100 women over 4 period cycles in a placebo-controlled double-blind **clinical trial**.
 The results clearly showed that after 2 cycles of treatment, lemon balm was effective at reducing the intensity of pain associated with dysmenorrhea ([Mirabi, 2017]).